ibm-cloud-docs/Cloudant/offerings/learning-center.md

 If we omit the revision token, an error is returned and the request fails.

-To summarise:
+To summarize:

 Understanding the HTTP API helps you grasp the relationship between your code and the Cloudant service.

-The URLS are hierarchical: service/database/document or service/database/endpoint
+The URLs are hierarchical: service/database/document or service/database/endpoint

 The HTTP methods act as "verbs" defining the action to be done.